makerdao/community/faqs/governance.md

 - Determine consensus for a concrete action to be taken in response to a perceived issue.

 **Governance Polls**

-These occur on-chain and can be accessed through the Maker Foundation’s [Voting Portal.](https://vote.makerdao.com/) Governance Polls measure the sentiment of MKR voters, and are used to:
+These occur on-chain and can be accessed through the Maker Foundation's [Voting Portal.](https://vote.makerdao.com/) Governance Polls measure the sentiment of MKR voters, and are used to:

 - Determine governance and DAO processes outside the technical layer of the Maker Protocol.
 - Form consensus on important community goals and targets.